Skip to content Skip to sidebar Skip to footer

 14. Protein Bar / Shake

-You’re sure to find a variety of protein bars at most gas stations.
+You’re sure to find a huge variety of protein bars at most gas stations.
+Protein bars are designed to be protein-dense and low in sugar.
 If you’re more in the mood for a liquid, protein shakes can pack the same nutritional punch.
 These protein-filled snacks are also rich in vitamins and minerals that your body needs.
 Some people don’t like the chalkiness of protein bars or shakes–but they’ve come pretty far in how tasty they can make some of these!
+Check the number of grams of protein on the protein bars to decide which high protein snack suits you best.

 15. Pretzels